unreal4u/telegram-api/README.md

 unreal4u\TelegramAPI\
 ```

 The other big change is that InlineQueryResult* classes now have their own namespace.
-So, it used to be:
+So, what used to be:

 ```php
 $inlineQueryResultArticle = new unreal4u\Telegram\Types\InlineQueryResultArticle();
 ```

-Now it is:
+Is now:
 ```php
 $inlineQueryResultArticle = new unreal4u\TelegramAPI\Telegram\Types\Inline\Query\Result\Article();
 ```

 Please note the extra backslash between Inline, query, result and Article.

-The same is true for the other 18 new Inline\Query\Results.
+The same is true for the other 18 **new** Inline\Query\Results.

 Other changes include `ChosenInlineResult` (now `Inline\ChosenResult`) and `InlineQuery` (now `Inline\Query`).